ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/staten-island.md

 {{% fig "pine/1865-census-nys" "800" /%}}

 By 1859, Charles' general store is known as Pine, Hillyer & Co., co-owned with James Hillyer.
 The 1874 Beers map shows "General Store of Pine, Hillyer & Co.", in an area described below as "the bend between Van Street and Broadway" at 188 Richmond Terrace (also called "Shore Road", at least to the west of Pine's store).
 Comparing a number of historical maps of Castleton to present day maps, it is striking how the major road names and their courses have remained consistent over these many years, as exemplified by the bends in this stretch of Richmond Terrace.
-This is the store that Edward is presumed to have worked at for over a decade (and Bartlett Brown for several years):

 {{% fig "staten-island/2023-01-20-Google-Maps" "500" /%}}